Badminton: Thailand’s Kunlavut Vitidsarn emerges as class of 2018’s flag-bearer

 A couple of incidents stood out in the early days of the India Open Super 750 tournament in New Delhi.
-They involved the 2022 men’s singles champion Lakshya Sen and the soon-to-be 2023 title winner Kunlavut Vitidsarn as he would defeat Viktor Axelsen for the title.
+They involved the 2022 men’s singles champion Lakshya Sen and the soon-to-be 2023 title winner Kunlavut Vitidsarn as he would defeat Viktor Axelsen in the final.

 In a press conference on the opening day, Lakshya was addressing reporters after his win against HS Prannoy.
-The Indian, in a relaxed mood after an impressive win against the current India No 1, was asked about the ‘class of 2018’ – a group of men’s singles shuttlers including Lakshya and Vitidsarn, who competed a fair bit against each other for big honours in the junior events that season.
+The 21-year-old, in a relaxed mood after an impressive win against the current India No 1, was asked about the ‘class of 2018’ – a group of men’s singles shuttlers including Lakshya and Vitidsarn, who competed a fair bit against each other for big honours in the junior events that season.

-Asked what it meant to see them shine at the highest level and whether it drove him, the Indian came up with a cheeky line.
+And asked what it meant to see them shine at the highest level and whether it drove him, the Indian came up with a cheeky line.

 “Thodi si jalan hoti hai (I do get a bit jealous),” he said as the room burst out laughing.
 “But it is definitely a healthy competition.
-You get to see very rarely like this, same year’s players that they are in around the top 10 when they are 21.
+You get to see very rarely like this, same year’s players that they are in and around the top 10 when they are 21.
 It’s always nice to play against them.
 When they do well, I get equally motivated and happy for them.”

 The day after, Vitidsarn was asked in the mixed zone about this rivalry and rise of young players on tour.
 He said, “Kodai and Lakshya, both are very good.
 There is no pressure (of competition) now, I think about my performance first.
 How to control my performance.”